Chatterer: Comics

 Chatterer has appeared in Clive Barker's Hellraiser comic book series for BOOM! comics, where he is identified as Pinhead's page.
 Midway through the series, Pinhead betrays him (along with the rest of his fellow Cenobites) to Kirsty Cotton as part of a plan to retake his own former humanity.
 After "pleading" with Pinhead (in the form of clicking his teeth), Chatterer is torn apart by a series of hooked chains.

 Novels

 The Chatterer's origin was revealed in the 2017 short story "Prayers for Desire" written by Nicholas Vince and illustrated by Clive Barker, published by Seraphim Incorporated in the graphic novel Hellraiser Anthology Volume 2.
 Vince said on the matter: "I'm beyond excited to finally share a story I drafted in December 2012.
 It's worth the wait, as it's found its spiritual home beside wonderful illustrations by Clive and amongst superb storytellers".

 Video Games

 In September 2021, Chatterer became a playable character as a purchasable cosmetic in the online multiplayer horror game Dead by Daylight.
 Due to licensing issues, all Hellraiser content was removed on April 4, 2025.
 Chatterer and Pinhead remained available only to players who purchased them before this date.

-Chatterer is set to appear in the first-person survival horror game Hellraiser: Revival.
+Chatterer is set to appear in the first-person survival horror game Clive Barker's Hellraiser: Revival.